jexchange-defi/jex-sc-dex-pair/README.md

 **Add initial liquidity**

-Adding initial liquidity will determine the initial exchange rate of tokens.
+Adding initial liquidity will determine the initial exchange rate of tokens **and** the value of 1 LP token.

 For example, adding 10,000 JEX and 1 wEGLD:

 * initial exchange rate will be 1 wEGLD = 10,000 JEX (1 JEX = 0.0001 wEGLD)
+* 1 LP token will be worth (1 wEGLD + 10,000 JEX)

 ```shell